czagrzebski/MC-Server-Manager/README.md

   -  EndeavourOS

 ### SECURITY
 This application is provided "as-is" and you are responsible for ensuring the application runs in a secure environment.
 This application has basic token-based authentication to limit unauthorized usage.
-However, this is not a guarantee for ensuring mitigating malicious attacks.
+However, this is not a guarantee for mitigating malicious attacks.

 ### Why I created this project?
 The primary motivation behind creating this project was to learn about React, Express, REST APIs, SQL/Relational Databases, and modern token-based authentication.
 This project was a great learning experience for learning about these technologies and how to approach various aspects of application development.